roholazandie/graph_curvature/readme.md

 ## Description
-This repository calculated the **Formann-Ricci Curvature** based on a modified and corrected version of this [repository](https://github.com/jctops/understanding-oversquashing)
+This repository calculated the **Forman-Ricci Curvature** based on a modified and corrected version of this [repository](https://github.com/jctops/understanding-oversquashing)

 ## Plots